 Cat Neutering and Spaying

-In addition to controlling overpopulation of cats, spaying/neutering your pet is a responsible choice that also has many health and behaviour-related benefits.
+In addition to controlling the overpopulation of cats, spaying/neutering your pet is a responsible choice that also has many health and behaviour-related benefits.

 What is spaying or neutering?